The Must-Dos in Methven

-1. Ski Mt Hutt
+1. Ski Mt Hutt!

-2. Check out Washpen Falls
+2. Explore Washpen Falls

-3. Jet Boat down the Rakaia Gorge
+3. Hike Along Rakaia Gorge

-4. Hike in the Mt Hutt Forest
+5. Hike in the Mt Hutt Forest

 When the snow is away there are actually more things to do on Mt Hutt.
 At the base of the mountain, explore the Mt Hutt Forest’s Awa Awa Rata Reserve.
 Choose from several short walks ranging from 10 to 45 minutes, heading deep into the forest which is abundant with birdlife.
 There’s also a longer tramping option of the Pudding Hill Stream Route.